 Legal heavyweights join forces to fight BEE rules Bowmans, Webber Wentzel and Werksmans are joining Norton Rose Fulbright to challenge BEE rules they say could derail real transformation… by Vernon Wessels April 9, 2025 Economy & Markets

-The Expropriation Act bogeyman: It’s not as bad as you think The new law is no panacea for the state’s glacial pace on land reform… by Shirley de Villiers January 31, 2025 Opinion·Politics
+The Expropriation Act bogeyman: it’s not as bad as you think The new law is no panacea for the state’s glacial pace on land reform… by Shirley de Villiers January 31, 2025 Opinion·Politics

 Parks Tau vs Sandton’s legal titans The government is on a collision course with SA’s largest law firms over a new Black empowerment code.
 Will it back down before the… by Vernon Wessels January 17, 2025 News